AlicjaStasczak/NucleiNet/README.md

 For very large images, consider downsampling or tiling before segmentation.

-## License
+## This work was supported by:

-This project is released under the MIT License.
+The “Innovative system for testing chemical compounds (especially drugs) on human and animal cells based on microfluidics” project is carried out within the Proof of Concept (PoC FENG) programme of the Foundation for Polish Science co-financed by the European Union under the European Funds for Smart Economy 2021-2027 (FENG).